-The obligations of the two new health insolvencies, Friday Health Insurance Company of Texas and Bright Health Insurance Company of Texas, are based on the known remaining health claims to be paid.
-The new life insolvency, Southland National Insurance Corp, has obligations based on the reserves of the Texas policies.
-The obligations of North Carolina Mutual, are based on the reserves of the TLHIGA's policies.
-The obligations related to the Executive Life estate are based on the estimated amount the TLHIGA will pay for obligations to provide additional benefits under certain contracts not included in the defeasance payment the TLHIGA made in May 2012.
-The obligations of National States Insurance Company, Calanthe Mutual Life Insurance Company and Universal Life Insurance Company are based on actuarial reserve calculations.
+The obligations of the two new annuity insolvencies, Bankers Life Insurance Company and Colorado Bankers Life Insurance Company, are based on the reserves for the Texas policies calculated by an independent actuarial firm.
+The obligations of the two health insolvencies, Friday Health Insurance Company and Bright Health Insurance Company of Texas, are based on the known remaining health claims to be paid.
+The new life insolvency, Southland National Insurance Corporation, has obligations based on the reserves of the Texas policies.
+The obligations of North Carolina Mutual Life Insurance Company are based on the reserves of the TLHIGA's policies.
+The obligations related to Executive Life Insurance Company are based on the estimated amount the TLHIGA will pay for obligations to provide additional benefits under certain contracts not included in the defeasance payment the TLHIGA made in May 2012.
+The obligations of National States Insurance Company, Calanthe Mutual Life Insurance Company, and Universal Life Insurance Company are based on actuarial reserve calculations.
 Calanthe Mutual Life Insurance Company was liquidated, and the TLHIGA assumed its policy obligations, in 2020.